 2. How To Write a Video Description

 Write 1-2 sentences to describe your YouTube video.
 What happens in your video?
 What type of video did you create?
-You want to provide your viewers with a bit more context about what to expect when viewing your video.
+The idea is to provide your viewers with a bit more context about what to expect when viewing your video.
 This description should build on the topic you presented in your video title.

 ✅ Pro tip: Make sure all of the keywords in your title are included in your description (again, the most important & strongest keywords should be listed first!).